sarpt/cpu6502/README.md

 # cpu6502
-toy 6502 cpu emulator written in rust
+a toy 6502 cpu emulator
+supports execution of whole opcodes but also ticking individual cycles only documented instructions supported atm